Table of Contents

 When closing on a CEMA loan, the State of New York and your current lender must execute additional paperwork according to CEMA regulations to get your mortgage and title transferred properly to ensure that you are only paying the mortgage tax on the difference between your new loan and your existing loan.

 If you refinance with your current bank, the process should be a lot easier.
 However, if you are attempting to refinance with a new lender, the existing lender has to approve assigning the mortgage to the new lender, which comes with additional fees.
 Additionally, even if you want to, you may not be able to refinance with a new lender.
 For example, some banks will not provide CEMA loans when refinancing with an outside bank.
-Additionally, in the event, that the chain of title is broken and your bank has not retained copies of all the necessary paperwork, more than likely, you will be unable to obtain a CEMA loan.
+Additionally, in the event that the chain of title is broken and your bank has not retained copies of all the necessary paperwork, you will most likely be unable to obtain a CEMA loan.
 Overall, the typical turnaround time for a CEMA refinance can range from 30 days up to 90 days or longer.
 Therefore, if time is more important than saving money, you may want to look into taking out a regular refinance and paying the full mortgage recording tax.